ntu-pear/PEAR_ReactNativeExpo/README.md

 1. cd to `./PEAR_REACTNATIVEEXPO` root folder.
 2. Remove `node_modules` folder and `package-lock.json` file.
 (Note: NOT `package.json`)
 3. run `npm install`.
-4. run `expo start`, and expo will begin running.
+4. run `npx expo start`, and expo will begin running.
    - To run `android` simulator.
 Hit the `a` key.
    - To run `ios` simulator.
 Hit the `i` key.
    - To run `web`.
 Hit the `w` key.